psychemedia/winter-tales/src/twelve_months.md

 ![](images/twelve_months_laboulaye.jpg)

-March rose in turn, and stirred the fire with the staff, when behold ! the flames rose, the snow melted, the buds put forth on the trees, the grass turned green under the bushes, the flowers peeped through die verdure, and the violets opened — it was spring.
+March rose in turn, and stirred the fire with the staff, when behold ! the flames rose, the snow melted, the buds put forth on the trees, the grass turned green under the bushes, the flowers peeped through the verdure, and the violets opened — it was spring.

 "Make haste, my child, and gather your violets," said March.